Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

 Top 12 Top Health Benefits of Grapes:

-Check out how to dehydrate more fruits here.
+Check out how to dehydrate other kinds of fruits here.

 Read about blanching here (my page refers to veg, but also applies to certain fruits).
 Blanching reduces drying time because the quick dip in boiling water cracks the skins allowing the air to "get in there" which aids in drying.

 But... and there's always a but!
-But if you're short on time and don't want to blanch your whole grapes first, skip it!
+But if you're short on time and don't want to blanch your whole grapes first, you have my permission to skip it! :-)

-Keep reading to see how my large red grapes turned out.
+See how my large red grapes turned out, scroll down a bit.

 If you blanch WHOLE grapes first (see step one in the pink "how to" box above) you can save a ton of drying time in the dehydrator.